The amount of money granted depends on the country of destination and on the length of the study period abroad.

 The institution reserves the right to take the decision that some students will not be granted an Erasmus+ financial support or only a part of it (in that case, the total amount of the grant does not correspond to the total amount of months spent abroad).

-Group 1: Austria, Denmark, Finland, France, Ireland, Italy, Liechtenstein, Norway, United Kingdom, Sweden.
+Group 1: Denmark, Finland, Iceland, Ireland, Liechtenstein, Luxembourg, Norway, Sweden, United Kingdom.

-Group 2: Belgium, Cyprus, Croatia, Czech Republic, Germany, Greece, Iceland, Luxembourg, Netherlands, Portugal, Slovenia, Spain, Turkey.
+Group 2: Austria, Belgium, Cyprus, France, Germany, Greece, Italy, Malta, Netherlands, Portugal, Spain.

-Group 3: Bulgaria, Estonia, Former Yugoslav Republic of Macedonia (FYROM), Hungary, Latvia, Lithuania, Malta, Poland, Romania, Slovakia.
+Group 3: Bulgaria, Croatia, Czech Republic, Estonia, Former Yugoslav Republic of Macedonia (FYROM), Hungary, Latvia, Lithuania, Poland, Romania, Slovakia, Slovenia, Turkey.

-The payments will only be made if the student provides the required documents: attendance certificate, student report linguistic assessments and confirmed learning agreement.
+Please note that the payments of the Erasmus+ grant will only be made if the student provides the required documents: attendance certificate, student report linguistic assessments and confirmed learning agreement.
 In the case of failure to do so, the student will have to reimburse the entire grant to the Lyon CNSMD.

-Explo’RA Sup grants are allocated by the Auvergne/Rhône-Alpes Regional Authority to support student mobility.
+The international student mobility grants are allocated by the Auvergne Rhône-Alpes Regional Authority to support student mobility abroad.
 They can be granted in addition to European Union assistance for Erasmus+ exchanges.
 For non-Erasmus+ exchanges, they can be the main source of financial assistance and can also be granted in addition to other forms of financial support.

 Only a fixed number of applications (around 20) can be handed in to the commission established by the Regional Authority selecting the mobility projects, which will be financially supported.
 This commission gathers twice a year (April and October).

-Students going on mobility in Germany can obtain a grant from the Office Franco-Allemand pour la Jeunesse (OFAJ).
+Students going on mobility in Germany can obtain a grant from the Franco-German Youth Office (FGYO).
 Please note that this grant cannot be combined with an Erasmus+ grant.

 If you have completed a Bachelor-level (or equivalent) qualification and already been accepted onto a full Master programme in another Programme country, you may be able to benefit from a loan.
 To be eligible you must live in a Programme country and your study destination cannot be in your country of residence or the country where you received your first qualification.
 You can only receive a loan to study at a university holding the Erasmus+ Charter for Higher Education.
 The loan is not available if you are only studying abroad for part of your Master qualification, though you may still qualify for an Erasmus+ grant (see above).